swharden/pyABF/README.md

 ![](/docs/graphics/2017-11-18-multichannel.png)

 ## Citing pyABF
-If the pyABF project facilitated your research consider citing this project by name so it can benefit others too:
+If the pyABF module facilitated your research, consider citing this project by name so it can benefit others too:

 > _"Computational analysis of electrophysiological recordings was performed with custom software
 > written for this project using Python 3.7 and the pyABF module."_